engage-so/engage-so.github.io/_docs/api/lists.md

 }
 ```

-- `id` - A unique internal identifier for the list object
+- `id` - A unique internal identifier for the List object.
 - `title` - List title.
-64 characters max
+64 characters max.
-- `description` - The list description.
+- `description` - The List description.
 Subscribers will see this.
-Maximum of 255 characters
+Maximum of 255 characters.
-- `subscriber_count` - Number of subscribers in this list.
+- `subscriber_count` - Number of subscribers in this List.
 Includes pending confirmations.
-- `broadcast_count` - Number of broadcasts that has been sent to this list
+- `broadcast_count` - Number of broadcasts that has been sent to this List.
-- `double_optin` - True, if to send a confirmation mail to subscribers for approval/permission
+- `double_optin` - If to send a confirmation mail to subscribers for approval/permission.
 - `redirect_url` - URL to redirect users to after subscription.
-Does not apply to subscription via the API
+Does not apply to subscription via the API.
-- `created_at` - List creation date if exists
+- `created_at` - List creation date if exists.

-## Create a list
+## Create a List

-Adds a new list to your Engage account
+Adds a new List to your Engage account.

 Works with username & password authentication.